 Change to the value to either “0” for no time restriction whatsoever or “3600” for the theoretical maximum.

-Step by Step eBook Guide
+IWP Step by Step eBook Guide

 This detailed guide is over 50 pages explaining the entire process of setting up InstantWP including how to use Duplicator for site migration.

 Instant WordPress Unleashed is written by Seamus, the author of the InstantWP software.
 The PDF guide was instrumental in helping me learn to understand the site migration process back in November 2013.
+I’m not an affiliate, by the way.

 Paying for the guide is something I was happy to do, considering the software itself is free.
 I’ve asked A LOT of questions over email and Seamus always responded.
-(He knew I’d paid for the book so he knew I was a legitimate customer).

-You will end up loving it like I do, and if you have questions, you can always get in touch with the author of the software Seamus Brady.
+Get the latest version of InstantWP and try it out.
+Problems are few and far between, and more often than not it is a plugin issue.
+You will end up loving it like I do, and if you have questions, and if you bought his book, you can get in touch with the author of the software.

 Hi – any advice on adding a Duplicator package to an offline InstantWP install?